vibhavg1/uai-competition-dev/_pages/root/competition-entry/tasks.md

 **MMAP:**
 &nbsp; computing the most likely assignment to a subset of variables that maximizes the marginals on the remaining variables

-**MLC:**
+**MLC:** *(new!)*
-&nbsp; multi-label classification of a subset of variables of given a model and observed evidence (through learning, inference, or any other method of your choice)
+&nbsp; multi-label classification of a subset of variables of given a model and observed evidence (through learning, inference, or any other method of your choice).
+Please see the [detailed description] (./new-mlc-challenge.md) for more information.